 So, even with other safety precautions in place, shatter proof or plastic decorations are a great way to make your Christmas tree baby safe.
 At least until your kids are big enough to leave the tree alone!

 What are your plans to make your Christmas tree baby safe this year?
-I’d love to see your tree–head on over to Instagram and tag me in your baby safe Christmas tree!
+I’d love to hear how handle this in your house!